 By Doreen Cronin and Betsy Lewin

-There’s a new baby duck on the farm who is keeping all of the farm animals awake at night!
-The barnyard animals try everything to get the new baby to sleep before just going outside to get some peace and quiet.
-Finally, Duck comes up with a plan to get the baby duck to sleep in Click, Clack, Peep! by Doreen Cronin and Betsy Lewin.
+There’s a new baby duck on the farm who keeps all the animals awake at night!
+The barnyard crew tries everything to help the little one settle down, but in the end, they have to step outside for some peace and quiet.
+Finally, Duck comes up with a clever plan to get the baby to sleep in Click, Clack, Peep! by Doreen Cronin and Betsy Lewin.

 Questions: